May 10, 2023

 70% of American customers want their online interactions with brands to be personalized, something businesses can do by using cookies to learn about their online behavior.
 In the past, this has translated to a 900% increase in the click-through rate for online advertisements using behavioral marketing.

 According to McKinsey, 67% of online customers want recommendations from brands and expect these to be relevant.
-This relevancy happens when companies gather shopping and behavioral data to better their offerings.
+This relevancy happens when companies gather shopping and behavioral data using marketing mix modeling techniques to better their offerings.

 Over 50% of surveyed US consumers across multiple industries are okay with companies using their media like videos and photos.
 Brands can use such media to understand buyers and improve their behavior marketing activities.